davidedc/P5Nitro/README.md

 **hxOpenFrameworks** by Andy Li is a binding of the OpenFrameworks API for Haxe.
 It allows you to use Haxe (a clean garbage-collected language similar to javascript/actionscript) to use the great opengl-accelerated OpenFrameworks API.

 **OpenFrameworks and Cinder** are great and work on iOS devices.
-If you like C++ and don't mind doing memory management manually, then this is a great and fast solution for creative coding done natively.
+If you like C++ and don't mind doing memory management manually, then these are perfectly good solutions for creative coding done natively.

+**Processing.js** is a good solution that works on any device/platform with a browser supporting the canvas element.
+Performance on low-power devices is somewhat limited, but it's a broad implementation of the Processing language and API

 Where credit is due
 -------------------